-12 Third, it must be noted that while most of Evergy's coal plants did earn 13 extraordinary energy market revenues during winter storm Uri, the overall 14 financial benefit to Metro was modest, only \$32 million, and West actually 15 incurred \$315.9 million in total energy costs, an increase of \$297.3 million from 16 its average February total (after adjustments for transmission costs, disallowances, and off-system sales revenue).34 In other words, despite the Company earning 17 high energy revenues at some of its own plants, it also incurred large costs to 18 19 purchase additional energy from the market.
-This enormous burden prompted a petition to defer the cost and later to authorize financing the extraordinary cost to 20 spare ratepayers "extreme customer rate impacts."35 Planning on events such as 21 this, that were costly, damaging, and disruptive to the system overall, as a way to justify continued coal plant operations would be nonsensical.
+12 Third, it must be noted that while most of Evergy's coal plants did earn 13 extraordinary energy market revenues during winter storm Uri, the overall 14 financial benefit to Metro was modest, only \$32 million, and West actually 15 incurred \$315.9 million in total energy costs, an increase of \$297.3 million from 16 its average February total (after adjustments for transmission costs, disallowances, and off-system sales revenue).
+In other words, despite the Company earning 17 high energy revenues at some of its own plants, it also incurred large costs to 18 19 purchase additional energy from the market.
+This enormous burden prompted a petition to defer the cost and later to authorize financing the extraordinary cost to 20 spare ratepayers "extreme customer rate impacts."
+Planning on events such as 21

-33 Direct Testimony of Bruce Akin, Public Schedule BA-1, Final Report "Review of the Electric Transmission and Distribution 2020 - 2024 Grid Modernization Plan," page 31.
+&lt;sup>33 Direct Testimony of Bruce Akin, Public Schedule BA-1, Final Report "Review of the Electric Transmission and Distribution 2020 - 2024 Grid Modernization Plan," page 31.

-34 See No. EU-2021-0283, Application of Evergy Metro and Evergy Missouri West for an Accounting Authority Order Allowing the companies to Record and Preserve Costs Related to the February 2021Cold Weather Event, page 9 and 10, available at https://efis.psc.mo.gov/mpsc/commoncomponents/view_itemno_details.asp?caseno=E U-2021-0283&attach_id=2021023780.
+&lt;sup>34 See No. EU-2021-0283, Application of Evergy Metro and Evergy Missouri West for an Accounting Authority Order Allowing the companies to Record and Preserve Costs Related to the February 2021Cold Weather Event, page 9 and 10, available at https://efis.psc.mo.gov/mpsc/commoncomponents/view\itemno\details.asp?caseno=E U-2021-0283&attach\id=2021023780.